Large-scale quantization of trace I: Finite propagation operators: -theory, cyclic homology and the Chern character

-A standard text book reference on cyclic homology is Loday's book \cite{Loday}.
+A standard textbook reference on cyclic homology is Loday's book \cite{Loday}.
 The coarse character map to coarse homology was defined first by Roe \cite{Roe-cohom} as a map in the dual direction (sending coarse \emph{co}homology to cyclic \emph{co}homology).
-As we are interested in associating coarse homology classes to general operators from $\sB(M)$, not just those coming from a Dirac index (which Roe was focussing on), the homological definition will be more convenient and natural; compare also \cite[\S3.3]{Engel}, where this had been considered before.
+As we are interested in associating coarse homology classes to general operators from $\sB(M)$, not just those coming from a Dirac index (which Roe was focussing on), the homological definition will be more convenient and natural; compare also \cite[\S3.3]{Engel}, where this was considered before.

-Let $\mathscr{A}$ be an algebra over $\C$.
+Let $\sA$ be an algebra over $\C$.

 \paragraph{Cyclic homology.}